hyperledger/fabric-ca/docs/source/operations_guide.rst

 Next step is to get the TLS cryptographic material for the peer.
-This requires another enrollment, but this time you will enroll against the ``tls`` profile on the TLS CA. You will also need to provide the address of the Peer1's host machine in the enrollment request as the input to the ``csr.hosts`` flag.
+This requires another enrollment, but this time you will enroll against the ``tls`` profile on the TLS CA. You will also need to provide the address of the Peer1's host name or domain name in the enrollment request as the input to the ``csr.hosts`` flag.
+This value will be used for the TLS certificate's Subject Alternative Name.
 In the command below, we will assume the certificate of the TLS CA has been copied to ``/tmp/hyperledger/org1/peer1/assets/tls-ca/tls-ca-cert.pem`` on Peer1's host machine.